 IPT is devoted to providing you with undivided, one-on-one attention at every visit, empowering you to recover and win your life back.

 IPT initial evaluation is a one-hour assessment dedicated to evaluating all the factors that can contribute to your complaints.
-This includes a complete postural / alignment assessment, examination of your global flexibility, strength, gait and muscle integrity.
+This includes a complete postural / alignment assessment, and examination of your global flexibility, strength, gait, and muscle integrity.

 However, we completely understand that not everyone is comfortable with an internal exam.
 We will discuss evaluation and treatment options at your first visit and only proceed with what you are comfortable with.
 There are several conditions that can be treated successfully using external techniques if you don’t wish to have an internal exam.